dwdas9/MINIO-HIVE-LAKEHOUSE/PART-B/ReadMe.md

 **← [Back to Main Repository](../README.md) | ⚠️ Prerequisites: [Complete PART-A first](../PART-A/README.md)**

+Welcome to the streaming layer!
+This is where things get exciting - we're adding real-time data ingestion capabilities to your lakehouse.

-This is the **streaming layer** of the lakehouse.
-It provides Kafka infrastructure for real-time data ingestion, along with a crypto price producer as a demonstration of streaming data pipelines.
+PART-B provides Kafka infrastructure for message streaming, along with a working crypto price producer that demonstrates how to build real-time data pipelines.
+Think of this as your data highway - constantly moving fresh data into your lakehouse.

 ## What You'll Get